1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Uranium Hexafluoride: Radioactive/Nephrotoxin/Highly Toxic.

-• Acute exposure: Serious cases of poisoning have been observed after workers were exposed to uranium hexafluoride.
+- Acute exposure: Serious cases of poisoning have been observed after workers were exposed to uranium hexafluoride.
 The kidney is the organ most directly affected by soluble uranium compounds, such as uranium hexafluoride.
-Effects on the kidney are more severe and occur prior to effects on the liver.
+Effects on the kidney are more severe and occur before effects on the liver.
 The deleterious effects of uranium on the liver are a result of changes in blood chemistry brought on by renal dysfunction.

 Alpha Radiation